-Nyanti feeds us gruel and chicken, then directs us into a large tent that could fit thirty or so people.
-We each claim a spot and try to grab some sleep.
-The next morning, I’m woken by sunlight limning the door-flap.
-I rub my eyes and yawn tiredly.
+Nyanti feeds us gruel and chicken, then directs us into a large, spacious tent.
+We spread out along the lining and try to grab some sleep.
+The next morning, I’m woken by a rind of sunlight around the door-flap.

 “Hurry.”
 Ren is already up and dressed.
 “Time runs thin.”

 Lucky sits up in bed and grumbles, “ ‘Time runs thin.’
 ‘Time runs thin.’
-For the love of Ganshy, grace my ears with something else.”
+For the love of Ganshy, grace my ears with fairer words.”

 “While we dawdle, Lyderea tightens her grip on Evermoor.
-Not a concern for one such as you, since you snatch the food from paupers’ mouths, but—”
+Not a concern for one such as you, seeing as you snatch the food from paupers’ mouths, but—”

 “Yes, Ren—I run around in the dead of night, denying babes their milk and bread.”
 Lucky rolls his eyes.
-“Cry off, would you?”
+“Cry off, will you?”

-Nyanti pokes her head into our tent.
-“We should arrive in three days’ time, roughly around noon.
+Nyanti pokes her head into the tent.
+“If we leave now, we should arrive in three days’ time, roughly around noon.
 The higher the sun is, the safer we are from Sytíshí magic..”

 “Taking advantage of your enemy’s weakness—that I understand.”
 Elier begins stowing his gear.

 “Typical,” Ren scoffs.
-“Our lodging is a little too rough for her majesty’s liking.”
+“Our lodging is a little rough for her majesty’s liking.”

 Erany’s face twists with anger.
 “Watch your—”

-Erany directs a Jessica Jones-worthy Look of Fury at Ren, who responds dismissively with a flap of his hand.
+Erany directs a Jessica Jones-worthy Look of Fury at Ren, who does his best to pretend he doesn’t see it.
 (Part of me is pleased.
-Initially, I had worried about whether they might be a couple, but that doesn’t appear to be the—)
+Initially, I had worried about whether they might be a couple, but thankfully, that doesn’t appear to be the—)

 “Are you ready, Jon?”
-Gyrax is standing by the door-flap, ready to go.
+Gyrax is standing by the door-flap.